How does cancer spread?

 When cancer cells spread and form a new tumor in a different organ, the new tumor is referred to as a metastatic tumor.

 The cells in the metastatic tumor come from the original tumor.
-This means that if, for example, stomach cancer spreads to
+This means that if, for example, stomach cancer in a cat

-the liver, then the metastatic tumor in the liver is made up of cancerous stomach cells (not liver cells).
-In this case, the
+spreads to the liver, then the metastatic tumor in the liver is made up of cancerous stomach cells (not liver cells).
+In this

-Cancer cells can spread (metastasize) to almost any other organ, commonly the lungs, bones or liver.
-Some cancers tend
+Cancer cells can spread (metastasize) to almost any other organ in the pet, commonly the lungs, bones or liver.
+Some

-to spread to certain organs, however, each cancer has the ability to spread to any organ throughout the body.
+cancer has the ability to spread to any organ throughout the pet's body.
+Metastases are usually detected by imaging

 Are there symptoms of metastatic cancer?